phortuin/markdown-title/readme.md

 let title = markdownTitle(markdown) //=> Title
 ```

 The first H1-level title that is found in your Markdown document will be returned, regardless of its position.
 Supports `pound`-style headers, not underlined headers (see [original Markdown docs](https://daringfireball.net/projects/markdown/syntax)).
-The reason is that I haven’t ever found a underlined header in the wild, and it’s much harder to parse:
+The reason is that I haven’t ever found an underlined header in the wild, and it’s much harder to parse:

 ```
 This works: